cr-shah/cr-shah/README.md

 Right now, I'm an **AI/ML Research Assistant in the Saeed Lab at FIU**, where I work with real-world datasets and computational research problems.

-I'm also part of the **Break Through Tech AI Fellowship**, and I'm currently working on a KPMG-sponsored AI Studio project involving research retrieval, RAG, LLMs, and turning technical AI research into useful business insights.
+I'm also part of the **Break Through Tech AI Fellowship**, and I'm currently working on a **KPMG**- AI Studio project involving research retrieval, RAG, LLMs, and turning technical AI research into useful business insights.

 Research is something I've started enjoying a lot because I like asking questions where the answer isn't obvious yet.